Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 • expanding digital distribution channels

-• growth in group benefits segment
+• growth in group benefits and specialty coverages

 Threats

-• regulatory changes in insurance industry
+• regulatory changes impacting underwriting

 Stock Price Action Analysis